mrahmadt/SmartGW/README.md

 systemctl restart lighttpd.service
 ```
 12. Open your Internet browser and type your server ip with port 8081 (http://Your-Server-IP:8081/ to start adding your domains
-13. Go to www.nordvpn.com and you should see your status "Protected".
+13. Open www.nordvpn.com and you should see your connection status "Protected".
 14. Enjoy!.